PatrickFranz/readable/README.md

 I get a bunch of my images from the great folks over at the [Noun Project](https://thenounproject.com) such as ...

-'Add note' icon by Ashwini Sukhdeve from the Noun Project
+'Add note' icon by Ashwini Sukhdeve from the Noun Project 'comment' icon by Setyo Ari Wibowo from the Noun Project